biopython/biopython/Doc/Tutorial/chapter_seq_objects.rst

 considering this too.

 Should a DNA fragment “ACG” and an RNA fragment “ACG” be equal?
-What about the peptide “ACG“?
-Or the Python string “ACG“?
+What about the peptide “ACG”?
+Or the Python string “ACG”?
 In everyday use, your sequences will generally all be the same type of (all DNA, all RNA, or all protein).
 Well, as of Biopython 1.65, sequence comparison only looks at the sequence and compares like the Python string.